conduktor/conduktor-docs/docs/platform/navigation/console/kafka-connect/index.md

 ![img.png](img/connect-cluster-list.png)

-The list is warning you when some tasks are failed and you can get a high level overview by hovering the "Connectors" count.
+The list is warning you that some tasks have failed and gives you a high level overview by hovering over "Connectors".

 ![img.png](img/connect-cluster-tooltip.png)